 Finally, why would one be a wine judge?
 We have covered the travel, which can be a positive or negative depending on the personality in question.
 Essentially, it is the perfect way to take your wine tasting skills to the next level.
 You will probably know by now if you have a refined palate and if so, why not utilise this on the biggest stage?

-You can find out more about the various wine tasting certificates you can earn and wine judging in general here, but if you have any questions about this or wine storage in general, feel free to get in touch with the Octavian team
+You can find out more about the various wine tasting certificates you can earn and wine judging in general here, but if you have any questions about this or our professional wine storage in general, feel free to get in touch with the Octavian team